-Prerequisite(s): None.
-(3-0 or 3-0) POLS 250 Classical Political Philosophy (3 sem. hrs.)
+POLS 250 Classical Political Philosophy (3 sem. hrs.)
 Examines the impact of Christianity on Western thought with respect to politics and political philosophy.
 It explores the unique encounter between Jerusalem and Athens that has been described as the "secret vitality of the West."
 Special attention is paid to the disagreement or conflict between a theological and philosophical approach to the study of political life.
 Prerequisite(s): POLS 101.
-(3-0 or 3-0) POLS 305 Political Analysis (3 sem. hrs.)
-This course provides a survey of empirical research methods, especially qualitative and quantitative methods, used in descriptive and explanatory political analysis.
-The course work is oriented towards the practical use of these methods through such issues as research design in political analysis; the preparation of a literature review; the use of quantitative survey techniques and case studies methods; interviewing techniques; and the ethics of policy research.
-Prerequisite(s): POLS 101 and 211 or 234, or instructor's consent.
 (3-0 or 3-0) POLS 308 Political Economy of Developing Nations (3 sem. hrs.)
 This course provides an analysis of the relationship of government policies and economic development in selected Asian, African, and Latin American countries.
 Topics include the role of leadership and public policy; challenges of development; obstacles to democratization; and the interaction of domestic and global political/economic structures.
 Prerequisite(s): POLS 101 and 211, or instructor's consent.
 (3-0 or 3-0) POLS 310 Issues in Social Justice (3 sem. hrs.)
 An examination of ethical issues that pertain to social justice, addressing such topics as the distribution of wealth, affirmative action and quotas, sexual equality, gay rights, the morality of war, punishment, and responsibility.
 Cross-listed: PHIL 310/510.

 Prerequisite(s): 3 sem. hrs. of political studies or philosophy; or third year standing.
 (3-0 or 3-0) POLS 312 Globalization and Global Governance (3 sem. hrs.)
 Examines the causes and consequences of globalization and the transitional institutions established to cope with this process.
 The course examines the meaning of global governance and how this differs from governance of domestic societies.
 It also identifies the significant international institutions involved in global governance and assesses their contribution.
 The role of various international governmental and non-governmental organizations are studied in relation to such issues as global trade, the environment, human rights, economic development, and international migration.
 Prerequisite(s): POLS 101 and 211, or instructor's consent.
 (3-0 or 3-0) POLS 314 International Political Economy (3 sem. hrs.)
 A study of the globalization of the world economy and the political factors that shape this process.
 Students become familiar with the recent history of international trade, global economic relations, and the role of various players in foreign economic policy making.
 Using case studies of representative governments, students explore models of fiscal and monetary policy and types of trade protection.
 Other topics include: political factors affecting emerging and transitional economies; role of trade groupings; impact of multinational corporations; negotiations in the World Trade Organization; and the problems related to global industries, such as airlines or oil.
 Prerequisite(s): POLS 101 and 211, or instructor's consent.
 (3-0 or 3-0) POLS 320 Social and Political Philosophy (3 sem. hrs.)
 An examination of foundational ideas and problems in political life and thought.
 Both classical and contemporary texts are used.
-Concepts treated include the state, the citizen, democracy, liberty, equality, authority, obligation, and disobedience.
+Concepts to be treated include the state, society, the citizen, democracy, liberty, equality, authority, obligation, and disobedience.
 Cross-listed: PHIL 320.